 Very lightly flour a rolling board or clean counter surface and roll each ball into a 5 inch circle.
-Now take a tablespoon-full of the potato mix and spoon it into the centre of the circle you just made.
+Now take a tablespoon-full of the potato mix and spoon it into the center of the circle you just made.
 Slowly lift the edges and bring together in the center to form a pouch.
 Press the ends together tightly to close the pouch.
 Once sealed, press down gently to flatten so that you have a flattened pouch.

 Lightly flour your rolling surface and roll this pouch into a 7-8" circle.
 Don't worry too much if the filling oozes out.
 This happens often but can be avoided by using a very light hand to roll out the paratha.
 Just gather up the filling and either keep aside or try to put it back into the paratha and pinch the dough to seal.
 Also, if you're just starting out with Aaloo Parathas, do not worry about getting the perfect round shape as it takes a little practice to achieve.
 Whatever the shape, it tastes just as good!
 For convenience roll out as many parathas as you like, stacking them, ready to cook with a layer of cling film between each paratha.

 Heat a griddle and fry the parathas one at a time like this: Put a paratha on the griddle.
 Do the first flip when you see tiny bubbles rise on the surface of the paratha.
 As soon as the first flip is done, drizzle a bit of oil on the top and spread well over the surface of the paratha.
 Flip again in 30 seconds and drizzle oil on this surface too.
 The paratha is done when both sides are crispy and golden brown.